 What: This branch of The Ivy collection comes complete with a stunning garden which is replete with greenery and flowers.
-Sit outside in the fresh air to enjoy the please-all international menu, which features everything from a crispy duck salad with watermelon, to traditional fish & chips served with mushy peas and tartare sauce.
+Sit outside in the fresh air to enjoy the please-all international menu, which features everything from a crispy duck salad with watermelon, to traditional fish and chips served with mushy peas and tartare sauce.

 Where: 197 King’s Road, SW3 5ED